 Since Japan’s modernization, gender roles in Japan have been severely split when it comes to matters of the home.
 For example, the man was considered to be the breadwinner while the woman takes care of…everything else.
 From managing the money and doing the housework, to raising the kids, to making sure her husband has a wrinkle-free dress shirt when he leaves for work and a hot bath ready for when he comes home, the woman of the household was expected to do it all.

 While I have a feeling that men’s gender roles will only keep moving in this direction, I’m also sure that there are plenty of guys who might find Japan’s changes troublesome.

 ◆Public Displays Of Affection

 Here in Fukuoka City though, I have seen a few of (what appeared to me as) lesbian couples holding hands and being cuddly in public, so I suspect it might be easier for women to get away with.

 ◆Hiding in the Closet, Isolation

-As you may be aware, many Japanese LGBT individuals are reluctant to come out due to the negative impact it could have in all aspects of their lives.
+As you may be aware, many Japanese LGBT individuals are reluctant to come out due to the negative impact it could have on all aspects of their lives.